-The Master of Sacred Theology (S.T.M.) program is a one-year course of study for students with an M.Div. from another seminary.
+he Master of Sacred Theology (S.T.M.) program is a one-year course of study for students with an M.Div. from another seminary.

-The Doctor of Ministry (D.Min.) has tracks in:
+he Doctor of Ministry (D.Min.), a course of study for those in full-time ministry, has tracks in:

-- Christian Education - Pastoral Leadership
+- Christian Education

+- Pastoral Leadership

-The Doctor of Philosophy (Ph.D.) has majors in
+- 🔲 he Doctor of Philosophy (Ph.D.) has majors in Biblical Studies

-- Biblical Studies - Theological Studies
+- Theological Studies

-The Certificate of Graduate Studies (C.G.S.) is a 30-hour nondegree program for those who desire a deeper understanding of the Bible but who do not need a graduate degree.
+he Certificate of Graduate Studies (C.G.S.) is a 30-hour nondegree program for those who desire a deeper understanding of the Bible but who do not need a graduate degree.

-Four Dallas Seminary extension sites offer master'slevel courses:
+Four Dallas Seminary extension sites offer master's-level courses leading to the M.A.B.S. degree: